-Chinese Medicine Treatment for Diabetes
+Traditional Chinese Medicine for Diabetes

-From the perspective of Traditional Chinese Medicine, diabetes is known as Xiao Ke, which is caused by yin deficiency, dryness and heat in internal organs.
+From the perspective of traditional Chinese medicine, diabetes is known as Xiao Ke, which is caused by yin deficiency, dryness and heat in internal organs.
 In most cases, affected organs are lungs, stomach and kidneys.
 In TCM theory, common symptoms of Xiao Ke include frequent urination, thirst, hunger, weight loss and urine with sugar in it.

 Chinese Herbs for Diabetes

-1) Diabetes due to lung heat
+Diabetes due to lung heat

 The lungs play an important role in transporting and distributing fluids throughout the body.
 Heat in lungs can cause body fluids to flow straight down without being distributed to the rest of the body.
 This can result in frequency in urination, thirst and excessive drinking, which are all symptoms of diabetes.
-TCM practitioners often prescribe Yu Quan Wan, an herbal formula to clear lung heat.
-It is used to treat excessive thirst and frequency in urination due to diabetes.
+TCM practitioners often use Yu Quan Wan, an herbal formula to clear lung heat.
+It is used for excessive thirst and frequency in urination due to diabetes.
 It contains herbs include Tian Hua Fen, Ge Gen, Dang Shen, Huang Qi, Fu Ling, Shu Di Huang and more.

-2) Diabetes due to stomach fire
+Diabetes due to stomach fire

 The stomach is responsible to process food and drink.
 Intense eat in stomach can cause stomach fire which can damage stomach function.
 As a result, the metabolic rate rises and triggers hunger.
 Hunger is also a common symptom of diabetes.
-TCM practitioners often prescribe Qing Wei San, an herbal formula to clear stomach heat.
+TCM practitioners often use Qing Wei San, an herbal formula to clear stomach heat.
 It contains herbs include Huang Lian, Dang Gui, Mu Dan Pi, Shu Di Huang and Sheng Ma.

-3) Diabetes due to kidney yin deficiency
+Diabetes due to kidney yin deficiency

 Kidney yin deficiency can create dryness and heat in the kidneys.
 Excessive dryness and heat can lead to kidney dysfunction which include unable to separate turbid water which will be turned into urine, and clean water which will be reused by the body.
 The result is an excessive amount of urine, urinary frequency and the production of urine with traces of sugar, which are all symptoms of diabetes.
-TCM practitioners often prescribe Liu Wei Di Huang Wan, an herbal formula to nourish the energy of the kidneys.
-It is a commonly used Chinese herbal formula to treat diabetes.
+TCM practitioners often use Liu Wei Di Huang Wan, an herbal formula to nourish the energy of the kidneys.
+It is a commonly used Chinese herbal formula for diabetes.
 It contains herbs include Shu Di Huang, Shan Zhu Yu, Shan Yao, Ze Xie, Mu Dan Pi and Fu Ling.

-Acupuncture Treatment for Diabetes
+Acupuncture for Diabetes